ECP-WarpX/impactx/docs/source/usage/parameters.rst

 Setting up the field mesh
 -------------------------

+ImpactX uses an AMReX grid of boxes to organize and parallelize the simulation domain.
+These boxes also contain a field mesh, if space charge calculations are enabled.

 * ``amr.n_cell`` (3 integers) optional (default: 1 `blocking_factor <https://amrex-codes.github.io/amrex/docs_html/GridCreation.html>`__ per MPI process)
     The number of grid points along each direction (on the **coarsest level**)